plux/lux/doc/lux.md

 script files.
 Config settings in script files may be overridden by command line options.
 Architecture specific files are by default located in the subdirectory called `priv` in the `Lux` application.

+Non-architecture settings can be put in a file named `luxcfg`.
+But those will be overridden by the architecture specific settings.

 **--hostname Hostname**
 The `Hostname` overrides the hostname obtained from the operating